 If you want to learn more, I encourage you to give our full Leadpages review a read.

-Which is the best WordPress CTA plugin for you?
+Which is the best WordPress call to action plugin for you?

 Because different plugins on this list do different things, this is kind of a trick question – you don’t have to choose just one!

 However, to help you pick the plugins that you want in your toolbox, let me briefly recap the high points for each tool on this list to end this post:

 - Thrive Leads – A good all-around tool that gives you design flexibility, solid targeting/triggering, A/B testing, and more.